scorpjio/zf3-rest-api/README.md

 }
 ```
 ## Reporting Issues
-If you have a problem with this plugin or any bug, please open an issue on [GitHub](https://github.com/multidots/zf3-rest-api/issues).
+If you have a problem with this module or any bug, please open an issue on [GitHub](https://github.com/multidots/zf3-rest-api/issues).